Frequently Asked Questions

 Q: I have a question I couldn't find on this page, bad luck or what?

-A: Nope, first check out the forum, then have a look at the guidelines ... and in the last resort email us either in English or German ... or Spanish or French (but expect an English answer then ;-)) at help [at] setlist [dot] fm
+A: Nope, first check out the forum, then have a look at the guidelines ... or as a last resort contact us.

 List of moderators and admins